-– Weconomics Impact Programs (learning-working (WCP) –
+– Weconomics learning-working program (WCP) –

 Most people spend a large part of the day processing or using data, not only at the office, but also at home, for example.
 This is in strong contrast to the focus on the question: what exactly are data and how can you best organize the supply and demand of it?